Chris O'Hare

-Chris O'Hare (born 23 November 1990) is a Scottish middle-distance runner who competes in the 1500 metres.
+Christopher O'Hare (born 23 November 1990) is a Scottish former middle-distance runner who competes in the 1500 metres.
 He has represented Scotland at the 2014 Commonwealth Games and Great Britain at the 2016 Olympic Games.

 Personal life

 O'Hare was born and brought up in West Linton and attended Peebles High School.
 He subsequently completed a degree in sports science at the University of Tulsa in the United States, together with his sister Olivia.
 His younger brother Dominic competed in middle-distance running in Scotland.

 O'Hare is married and is a fan of Celtic FC.

 Running career

 O'Hare was first recruited by University of Tulsa, where he specialized in the 800 m, 1500 m, and mile events.
 At the 2011 NCAA DI Indoor Track & Field Championships, O'Hare was runner-up in the men's mile behind Miles Batty from BYU.